 Globalization makes trade happen faster and more successfully.
-And we are the generation who is witnessing the development of the world: More and more multinational companies are built.
+And we are the generation who is witnessing the development of the world: More and more multinational companies are being built.
 More and more people are doing business with foreigners.
-However, if you want to be the one who wins the competition, you have to be familiar with all the processes and the regulations.
-Follow this page and you will be the one who masters all the necessary information.
+However, if you want to be the one who wins the competition, you have to be familiar with all the processes and regulations.
+Follow this page, and you will be the one who masters all the necessary information.

 The different methods of transportation between China and Australia